daos-stack/daos/docs/admin/administration.md

 dmg telemetry config [-i <install-dir>]
 ```

-If no `install-dir` is provided, DMG will attempt to install Prometheus in the
+DMG will install Prometheus in the directory given with option -i `install-dir`.
-first writable directory found in the user's `PATH`.
+Prometheus install path needs to be add to the default system $PATH environment if required.

 The Prometheus configuration file will be populated based on the DAOS server
 list in your `dmg` configuration file.
 The Prometheus configuration will be